own the global mixing platform.

 NO INSERTS

-This video shows vortex hydrodynamics in motion after only five seconds of shaking... followed by an extended, self-sustaining spin.
+This video shows true vortex hydrodynamics in motion after only five seconds of shaking... followed by an extended, self-sustaining swirl.

 The effect is persistent, not momentary.
 You’re not seeing agitation… you’re seeing controlled fluid motion that continues after shaking stops.